GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

  4. Game leaderboards
  5. Game multiplayer Lobbies
  6. Game projects
- 7. Game builds
+ 7. Exports

 All these services are available for all users with a GDevelop account and are easy to configure.
 They work **without** intrusive trackers, third-party applications, or compromising players' privacy.
+Some of these services will work according to your [GDevelop account membership](https://gdevelop.io/pricing).

 !!! tip

     Depending on the terms and conditions under which your game is distributed, you may be required to inform your players about data collection.
-Metrics can be disabled by using an action in the [Events editor](https://wiki.gdevelop.io/gdevelop5/interface/events-editor/) to enable or disable metrics.
+Metrics can be disabled by using an action in the Events editor to enable or disable metrics.

-## Enabling published game functionalities

-To access the game's metrics, the project has to be published on [gd.games](https://gd.games).
-Before publishing the project, make sure to be logged to the [GDevelop account](/gdevelop5/interface/profile) from which you wish to publish.

-Numerous platforms are available for export.
-Learn how to do it according to your desired platforms with the help of [this guide](/gdevelop5/publishing/).

-Once the game is online, it will be automatically visible and available through the app's "Manage" section.

-!!! note

-    Game insights are collected anonymously when a game is launched.
-It's important to respect the privacy of the players, so GDevelop does not collect nor store any personal information.
-This means that while aggregated data can be useful to understand your audience, you can't know about a particular player, because the information is not stored and players are not tracked individually.

 ## 1. Game details

-Through the game details view, a creator can configure their game's visibility on GDevelop's free publishing website [gd.games](/gdevelop5/publishing/web/#creating-a-private-web-link):
+Through the game details view, a creator can configure their game's visibility on GDevelop's free publishing website [gd.games](/gdevelop5/publishing/web/):

-* **Publish game on gd.games (on/off):** controls game publication on GDevelop's free game publication platform gd.games.
+* **Publish game on gd.games (on/off):** controls game publication on [gd.games](https://gd.games), GDevelop gaming platform.
 Turning it off automatically disables the following customisation options.
 * **Visibility**:

     * **Visible in search and profile:** Players will be available to find the game through the gd.games website
     * **Hidden:** Only players with the URL will be able to find the game on gd.games.
 * **Enable ads and revenue sharing on the game page (on/off):** [Monetize your game](/gdevelop5/monetization/#publishing-on-platforms-with-integrated-ads) without setting up any web ads network.
 * **Collect feedback from players (on/off):** The game will display a banner to collect [player feedback](/gdevelop5/interface/games-dashboard/player-feedback/) through gd.games website

-To learn how to publish to the gd.games platform and configure the privacy of the links follow [these instructions](https://wiki.gdevelop.io/gdevelop5/publishing/web/).
+To learn how to publish to the gd.games platform and configure the privacy of the links follow [these instructions](/gdevelop5/publishing/web/).

 ## 2. Game analytics

 Analytics play a crucial role in video game development.
 They offer insights into how long players remain engaged and when they begin to lose interest.
 By analyzing these trends, developers can adjust game features to align with player preferences, ultimately improving both enjoyment and retention.
 [Learn more about game analytics](/gdevelop5/interface/games-dashboard/game-analytics/)

 ### About collecting metrics